skirienkopanea/skirienkopanea.github.io/_posts/2021-06-26-8-bit-computer.md

 5. Insert 3-state buffer and connect power, ground and dir (to \\(V_{cc}\\)) pins
 6. Connect inverted-inverted outputs to the tri-state bottom pins
 7. Connect same address pins together from both RAMs
-  * Then use a hookup cable for each grouped address pin and connect it to ground as a temporary signal cable
+  * Then use a jumper wire for each grouped address pin and connect it to ground as a temporary signal cable
-8. Connect hookup wires to each data pin as a temporary signal (later it will be connected to the DIP switches rather than to the BUS)
+8. Connect jumper wires to each data pin as a temporary signal (later it will be connected to the DIP switches rather than to the BUS)
-9. Connect both \\(\overline{WE}\\) pins together and a hookup cable to use it as temporary signal
+9. Connect both \\(\overline{WE}\\) pins together and a jumper wire to use it as temporary signal
 ![404]({{ site.url }}/images/8bit/ram/tinker1.PNG)
 Open [tinkercad](https://www.tinkercad.com/things/arn0aljUBhY-ram-p1)

-#### Replacing hookup wires for switches
+### Building the memory access register (and a "programming mode" version)
+1. The jumper wires for the address will be connected to the outputs of the memory address register, the register that contains the current location of the RAM we've readily available to use
+2. Remove the power rails of a new breadboard and fit it between the clock breadboard and the RAM breadboard

+### Building an 8-bit input terminal for the RAM (to manually store a program)
+1. Breadboard
+2. It's only enabled if the programing mode of the address register is enabled
+   1. We use a 2 data input MUX (with 1 select input) for each of the 8 bits that make up a word
+   2. One of the inputs is a bit from the BUS, the other input is a bit from the DIP switch
+   3. All selection pins (of all the bits) are merged and connected to the memory access register switch that toggles between "running mode" (BUS) and "programming mode" (switch)
+3. When we use the "running mode" BEN is loading the inputs from the tri-state buffer at the RAM module that connects to the BUS, and connects it to the B (xor A) inputs of the multiplexer that outputs the data inputs for the RAM.
+Those cables are long and go over already busy breadboard locations, it'd be easier to just connect it directly to the BUS (horizontal lines)

+### Relabeling jumperwire signals

+### todo before program counter
+* ram
+* ir
+* labels
+* bus highway
+* move bus lights to the left of the program counter breadboard
+  * the pc chips will just be shifted to the right

 ## Program counter (PC)
 * Counts in binary to keep track of which instruction the computer is currently executing